Hive-Systems/pyfair/docs/calculation_details.rst

     Example
     ~~~~~~~
     For a given year, if we have the number of times a particular event
-    occurs (LEF) and the dollar losses associated with each of those
+    occurs (Loss Event Frequency/LEF) and the dollar losses associated with
-    events (LM), we can multiply these together to derive the ultimate
+    each of those events (Loss Magnitude/LM), we can multiply these
-    dollar value amount lost (R).
+    together to derive the ultimate dollar value amount lost (Risk/R).

     +------------+-----+--------+--------------+
     | Simulation | LEF | LM     | R (LEF x LM) |